RazvanRauta/laravel-react/README.md

 ## Build project with docker

 * Create .env file in repo's root with your variables
+* Generate SSL certificates and add the folder path to .env `CERT_LOCATION`
 * `docker-compose up --build -d`

+For using without certificates modify [frontend/nginx/nginx.conf](frontend/nginx/nginx.conf) and adjust the [docker-compose.yml](docker-compose.yml)